Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 A Windows 11 compliance policy was created to evaluate the security state of the managed endpoints.

-The policy requires the following:
+The policy I set requires the following:

 | Focus area | Setting | Requirement |
 |---|---|---|